andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/research/GradingLLMs.md

 Never mind that multiple-choice exams are extensively used to help us evaluate humans as they learn.
 They are a workhorse of evaluations.
-In addition, it is somewhat absurd to complain about unreliable tests when this whole paper shows that agents are **also** unreliable judges other agents!
+In addition, it is somewhat absurd to complain about unreliable tests when this whole paper shows that agents are **also** unreliable judges of other agents!
 All tests have their flaws and their proper use should reflect that understanding.

 But most importantly, the much maligned multiple-choice exams have a very important role to play in AI safety.
 They can terminate endless monitoring chains - a fundamental problem in unsupervised evaluation.
 Who checks that our monitoring systems is working correctly?
 Who grades